Capstone-Projects-2023-Fall/project-smart-mirror/documentation/docs/api-specification/calendar_api.md

 EditEvent(int, int, String):
 - Edits an event from the list of events in the calendar using the target event's event ID, an integer which determines the field to overwrite, and a String representation of what to overwrite the field with.

+### `Event` Class

+`Event` holds information pertaining to a single event from a Calendar object.

+**Properties**

+eventID: int
+- The event's ID.

+eventTitle: String
+- The event's title.

+eventDesc: String
+- A description of the event.

+startTIme: DateTime
+- The time and date at which the event starts.

+endTime: DateTime
+- The time and date at which the event ends.

+repeatRate: int
+- The number of days that must pass for the event to be repeated.

+alertTime: DateTime
+- The time and date at which the user will receive an alert about the event.

+**Methods**

+GetID(): int
+- Returns the event's ID.

+GetTitle(): String
+- Returns the event's title.

+GetDesc(): String
+- Returns the event's description.

+GetStartTime(): DateTime
+- Returns the event's starting time.

+GetEndTime(): DateTime
+- Returns the event's ending time.

+GetRepeatRate(): int
+- Returns the repeat rate of the event.

+GetAlertTime(): DateTime
+- Returns the alert time.

+SetTitle(String):
+- Sets the title attribute to the given string.

+SetDesc(String):
+- Sets the description attribute to the given string.

+SetStartTime(DateTime):
+- Sets the starting time attribute to the given DateTime object.

+SetEndTime(DateTime):
+- Sets the ending time attribute to the given DateTime object.

+SetRepeatTime(int):
+- Sets the repeat time attribute to the given integer.

+SetAlertTime(DateTIme):
+- Sets the alert time attribute to the given DateTime object.